rstatsinger/CSPartners/README.md

 This repo will help empower you to message and sell Contrast Security's products on our behalf.
 We thank you for your participation.

+NOTE: access to this repository and usage of its contents are reserved exclusively for registered partners of Contrast Security with mutual NDAs in place.
+All other usage is prohibited.

 # Contrast Security Overview

 This initial Overview section will provide you with a slide deck that will help you introduce Contrast to your customers and prospects, deliver our value proposition and messaging, and provide an overview of how our products work.